Postgraduate students guide

-New loans for UK residents at master’s to PhD level in England and Wales, and up to master’s level in Scotland and Northern Ireland, has led to an uptake in postgraduate degrees.
+Favourable student loans for UK residents at master’s to PhD level in England and Wales, and up to master’s level in Scotland and Northern Ireland, has led to a higher uptake in postgraduate degrees.

 For international students, incentives for postgraduate study in the UK may include the introduction of a new post-study work visa.
 From summer 2021, the Graduate Route visa will mean you can remain in the UK to work – or seek work – for up to two years after you complete a degree, or three years after a PhD.

 Postgraduate qualifications range from PG certificates and diplomas to master’s and PhD degrees.
 Some UK qualifications include an integrated master’s as part of the overall course.
 Note that the Scottish MA is an undergraduate-level degree.

 Postgraduate courses can be research-based or taught via seminars.
 Students will be expected to be self-directed in their study and use the opportunity to be proactive and explore their academic interests.

 Many postgraduate qualifications can be completed within a year, including full-time taught master’s degrees.
 Flexible options include online qualifications (including MBAs), part-time study and a growing number of modular courses.

 Cost can vary greatly depending on the course and the university.
 MBAs and clinical courses have the highest tuition fees.
 Our guide to postgraduate funding looks at the options available to UK residents and international students.